Psittacosis (Chlamydophila psittaci, Chlamydia psittaci)

 Infection with Chlamydophila psittaci (formerly known as Chlamydia psittaci) is cause of systemic illness in companion birds (birds kept by humans as pets) and poultry.
 This illness is often referred to as avian chlamydiosis (also known as psittacosis, ornithosis, and parrot fever) in birds.

 C. psittaci infection can be transmitted from infected birds to humans.
 The disease resulting from C. psittaci infection in humans is called psittacosis (also known as parrot disease, parrot fever, and chlamydiosis).
-Most infections are typically acquired from exposure to pet psittacine birds.
+Most infections are typically acquired from exposure to pet psittacine (parrots, macaws, parakeets) birds.

 Psittacosis can result in serious health problems including fatal pneumonia.
 Diagnosis of psittacosis can be difficult.
 Antibiotic treatment is recommended.

-- Compendium of Measures To Control Chlamydophila psittaci Infection Among Humans (Psittacosis) and Pet Birds (Avian Chlamydiosis), 2006 (PDF: KB/15 pages)
+- NASPV: Compendium of Measures to Control Chlamydia psittaci Infection Among Humans (Psittacosis) and Pet Birds (Avian Chlamydiosis)

-This report provides standardized recommendations for public health officials, veterinarians, animal venue operators, animal exhibitors, visitors to animal venues and exhibits, and others concerned with disease-control and with minimizing risks associated with animals in public settings.
+This CDC report provides standardized recommendations for public health officials, veterinarians, animal venue operators, animal exhibitors, visitors to animal venues and exhibits, and others concerned with disease control and with minimizing risks associated with animals in public settings.
 The recommendation to wash hands is the single most important prevention step for reducing the risk for disease transmission.
-CDC.
-Attention: Non-MDH link.